community_fabric.ansible.inventory inventory – IP Fabric inventory source

 base_url: https://demo1.eu.ipfabric.io/

-token: test-token
+auth: test-token

 keyed_groups: